luanbatistadev/pokedart/README.md

 # <p align='center'>Web, Desktop && Mobile: IOS | Android</p>

 ## <p align='center'>Flutter</p>
-- ### The pokedart project was made for a company test, but it is much more than that.
+- ### The PokeDart project was made for a company test, but it is much more than that.
 In it I learn one more skill, Mobx and I also develop my code in Flutter and Dart!
 Hope you like it!

 ## <p align='center'>Mobile Version: Android | IOS</p>